-- For transcoding, each Input consists of a valid source URL with an optional name and notes.
-In addition, with TS over UDP, you can select the network interface to input streams from any of the available Network Interface Cards (NICs). - The default stream type for the Input is MPEG TS over UDP.
-You may also select TS over SRT, RTSP, Raw Motion JPEG (MJPEG), or RTMP.
+• For transcoding, each Input consists of a valid source URL with an optional name and notes.
+In addition, with TS over UDP, you can select the network interface to input streams from any of the available Network Interface Cards (NICs).